Ordering Coffee In Greece – Everything You Need To Know

 The most traditional option is “ena eleniko cafe” or a Greek coffee.
 Most tourists like to define it as the same as Turkish coffee, made with finely grounded roasted coffee beans.
 It has a strong taste that does not really appeal to everyone, and it is prepared using a special small pot (which can be made of aluminum, copper, or even ceramics).
 The pot is called “briki,” and it was traditionally heated on top of hot sand, although nowadays, most cafeterias use regular flame.

-When Greek coffee is made properly, it comes with a creamy foam on top, locally known as “kaimaki.”
+When Greek coffee is made correctly, it comes with a creamy foam on top, locally known as “kaimaki.”
 Don’t be deceived by the small size of the cup, though.
 This does not mean that you should drink your coffee in just one sip; like the Italian espresso, it needs to be sipped slowly while enjoying the coffee ritual that comes together with conversation.
 If you’re keen on more coffee, order an “eleniko diplo” or double.

 If Greek coffee is not for you, it’s always possible to ask for a “nes,” which is instant hot coffee or a filter coffee, in some places known as americano or French.
 In Greek, it’s ordered as “ena cafe filtrou” (a filter coffee) or “ena galiko cafe” (a French coffee).

 Frappe And Other Cold Coffees

 Frappe is a very popular cold coffee.
-The term frappé is actually French, and it comes from the verb “frapper” which means to shake.
+The term frappé is actually French, and it comes from the verb “rapper,” which means to shake.
 This variety of coffee became popular during the 60s, and so it remained for decades.
-It’s quite easy to make at home as well, and it’s one of the cheapest cold coffee versions you could get.
+It’s pretty easy to make at home as well, and it’s one of the cheapest cold coffee versions you could get.
 If you want some milk added to it, you can always ask for “ena frappe me gala” (a frappe with milk).